rjsanghamitra/gpsync/README.md

 Clone this repo:
 `git clone https://github.com/rjsanghamitra/gpsync.git`

-Run the command to create the binary:
+Run this command to create the binary:
 `go install gpsync`

 Run the following command to download the photos: